yuguangdang/Virdemy/README.md

-An online education website built with PHP CodeIgniter and MySQL.
-The app allows teachers to upload courses that students can buy, study and interact with each other.
+<h3> Project Overview </h3>

+Virdemy is an online learning platform, that is a web-based virtual learning environment and learning management system that allows the educator to upload learning content and students/learner to buy, view and download content.

 This project is the capstone of the INFS7202-Web Information Systems course (University of Queensland 2022) and it achieved full marks by implementing the  functionalities below.

+<h3>Functionalities</h3>

-1. Basic Level (2 mark each)
+<h4>1.
+Basic Level (2 mark each)</h4>

-● Remember me: retain the user’s login details even after the session expired.
+* Remember me: retain the user’s login details even after the session expired.

-● Maintain scroll position of large HTML page when client return
+* Maintain scroll position of large HTML page when client return

-● Continuously loading data when scrolling
+* Continuously loading data when scrolling

-● Favourites or rating
+* Favourites and rating

-● Search box autocompletion
+* Search box autocompletion

-● Adding course (e.g., events, goods, pictures)
+* Adding course content

-● Writing comments/reviews
+* Writing comments/reviews

-● User profile updating (e.g., email, phone number)
+* User profile updating (e.g., email, phone number)

-● Display the user’s current location on a map
+* Display the user’s current location on a map

-● Image processing (e.g., resize, compress and add watermarks to images)
+* Image processing (adding watermarks to course coverpage)

-● Third-party API integration (e.g., sending an SMS to verify phonenumber using SMS API) ● Basic file uploading: (e.g., profile image, food pictures, thumbnails)
+* Google Map API integration

-● Using drag and drop to choose files for uploading (prerequisite: basic fileuploading)
+* Using drag and drop to choose files for uploading

-● Multiple files uploading at the same time (prerequisite: basic file uploading)
+* Multiple files uploading at the same time

-● Web Security (e.g., captcha, password encryption, data sanitizing)
+* Web Security (password encryption, data sanitizing)

-● Online Payment Integration (e.g., PayPal, Stripe)
+* Online Payment Integration (PayPal Rest API)

-● Image and PDF Manipulation (e.g., sending receipt)
+* Image and PDF Manipulation (sending receipt)

-2. Advanced Level (3 mark each)
+<h4>2.
+Advanced Level (3 mark each)</h4>

+- Course Searching

-● Item Searching (e.g., images, meals or items, depending on the topic) ○ Each resulting search item should contain a link which redirects to a detailpage
+  - Each resulting search course contains a link which redirects to a detailed course page

-● Email Verification
+- Email Verification
-○ After registration, an email should be sent to the user for the emailverification ○ This feature could be implemented using a random token or a verificationcode ○ The user should be able to see the verification status, i.e. email verified ornot
+  - After registration, an email is sent to the user for the email verification using a random token
+  - The user is able to see the verification status

-● Forgot Password
+- Forgot Password
-○ Take account of security concerns.
+  - Take account of security concerns
-○ This feature could be implemented using reset tokens or secret questions
+  - Password resetting implemented using reset tokens

-● Shopping Cart/Wishlist/Calendar
+- Shopping Cart
-○ The information should be stored in the database
+  - The courses in the shopping cart are stored in the database
-○ Users should be able to add and remove items from thecart/wishlist/calendar.
+  - Users are able to add and remove courses from the shopping cart.